 Origins of an unlimited general strike (“grève générale illimitée”)

 Students in Quebec are marking their 100th day of an unlimited general strike on Tuesday, May 22nd, the culmination of the most stunning mass protest movements of recent months and North America’s largest student movement in years.
+We must not forget that the driving force of culture is the intelligentsia, including students.
+Read about similar cases in the history of mankind at https://order-essays.com/write-my-discussion-post/ or take lessons in the forums on this topic: ask someone to write my discussion post for me or correct your answers in the right direction.
 In fact, the mobilizations in Quebec might just be Canada’s Arab Spring.

 Students have been organizing against tuition hikes for nearly one and a half years, when the Quebec government first proposed to raise tuition fees by 75% over five years (amended to 82% over seven years by the government at the end of April).
 Before the general strike began in February, protests, demos, trainings, letter writing campaigns and attempts to negotiate in good faith with the government were consistently met with obstinate silence from the Charest administration.
 For the students there has been a growing sense of urgency and a shared recognition that increased tuition means a heavier student debt burden, hundreds of more hours a year spent working instead of studying, less access for working class and lower class students, and a shift in university culture toward the market, the commodification of education, the financialization of student life, and the privatization of the university.